Hamas: History

 Hamas was established in 1987, and allegedly has its origins in Egypt's Muslim Brotherhood movement, which had been active in the Gaza Strip since the 1950s and gained influence through a network of mosques and various charitable and social organizations.
 Unlike other Palestinian factions, after the Israeli occupation of Gaza in 1967, the Brotherhood in Gaza refused to join the resistance boycott against Israel.

-In the 1980s, it emerged as a powerful political factor, challenging the influence of the PLO, whose Fatah faction it had played a core role in creating.
+In the 1980s, Hamas emerged as a powerful political factor, challenging the influence of the PLO, whose Fatah faction it had played a core role in creating.
 In December 1987, the Brotherhood adopted a more nationalist and activist line under the name of Hamas.

 Hamas was initially discreetly supported by Israel as a counter-balance to the secular PLO.
 During the 1990s and early 2000s, the organization conducted numerous suicide bombings and other attacks against Israel.

 In the Palestinian legislative election of January 2006, Hamas gained a large majority of seats in the Palestinian Parliament, defeating the ruling Fatah party.
 After the elections, conflicts arose between Hamas and Fatah, which they were unable to resolve.
 In June 2007, Hamas defeated Fatah in a series of violent clashes, and since that time Hamas has governed the Gaza portion of the Palestinian territories, while at the same time they were ousted from government positions in the West Bank.
 Israel and Egypt then imposed an economic blockade on Gaza and largely sealed their borders with the territory.

 After acquiring control of Gaza, Hamas-affiliated and other militias launched rocket attacks upon Israel, which Hamas ceased in June 2008 following an Egyptian-brokered ceasefire.
 The ceasefire broke down late in 2008, with each side accusing the other of responsibility.
 In late December 2008, Israel attacked Gaza, withdrawing its forces in mid-January 2009.
 Since 2009, Hamas has faced multiple military confrontations with Israel, notably the 2012 and 2014 Gaza Wars, leading to substantial casualties.
 Hamas has maintained control over Gaza, often clashing with the Palestinian Authority led by Fatah.
 Efforts at reconciliation between Hamas and Fatah have seen limited success.
 Hamas continued to face international isolation and blockades, while engaging in sporadic rocket attacks and tunnel construction activities against Israel.

 On 7 October 2023, Hamas and other Palestinian militants attacked Israel killing nearly 1,200 Israelis, about two thirds of them civilians.
 Approximately 250 Israeli civilians and soldiers were taken hostage and brought to the Gaza Strip, with the aim of securing the release of Palestinian prisoners in Israel (as part of a prisoner swap).
 Hamas said its attack was in response to Israel's continued occupation, blockade of Gaza, and settlements expansion, as well as alleged threats to the Al-Aqsa Mosque and the plight of Palestinians.
 There are also reports of sexual violence by Hamas militants, allegations that Hamas has denied.
 Israel responded by invading the Gaza Strip, killing over 70,000 Palestinians, 59.1% of them women, children and the elderly according to a peer-reviewed study in The Lancet.